mgiagnoni/HelloBundle/Resources/doc/index.rst

 virtual host name.
 Note that 'hello_friend' is the prefix used to import bundle routes in you application routing configuration.

-From the main page you can add/edit a friend and say 'Hello!'.
+If you have loaded sample data you can click a name to say 'Hello!' or add/edit a friend.